 The work of John Giorno embraces two disciplines: poetry and art, which have been a source of mutual fascination and inspiration for the artist.
 Harboring a close kinship with William Burroughs, Robert Rauschenberg, and Andy Warhol, for whom he starred in the famous film, Sleep (1963), Giorno is recognized today as one of the most influential poets of his generation.
 He is also considered the inventor of Performance Poetry, and of Dial-A-Poem - a free telephone line to connect listeners to recordings of original works of poetry.
 Giorno's words transform to images in his Poem Paintings which are short excerpts from his writings, phrases that have continually haunted him.
 At the crossroads between poetry, visual arts, music and performance, Giorno's work directs itself toward a broad public, redefining the capabilities of poetry and linguistic form.

 The idea of the project is to create a sustainable and innovative event showcasing major international artists representing different tendencies in performance art.
 In the first edition of the festival we decided to host one artist at the time for between 7 and 10 days.
 To give time to the artist to come closer to the environment, to better understand it, feel it and work in it.
-Then we again thought of producing this event as a 9 days festival where all artists collectively were invited for a certain period of time.
-Maybe they will as a group working together better understand the landscape and understand their challenges, how to work with the unique nature and animal life, the stillness and silence conveyed, as well as the societal structure of Longyearbyen and Pyramiden.
-In Longyearbyen the population is about 2000 while Pyramiden has 7 people living there all year around.
+Then we wanted to produce a 7-10 days festival where all artists collectively were invited for a certain period of time.
+Maybe they will as a group working together better understand the landscape and understand their challenges, how to work with the unique nature and animal life, the stillness and silence conveyed, as well as the societal structure of the small settlements.
+For the seventh edition of Arctic Action we want to invite ten artists from the North to tell their stories from the North.

 Our objective of Arctic Action is to profile it as an innovative and high quality event of live art on the international contemporary art scene and highlight its natural core themes, the relationship between man and nature and environmental protection.